Nation's capital on edge before Biden inauguration

+"Tomorrow, our nation will witness another peaceful transfer of power from one administration to the next," Emmer said in a statement released Tuesday.
+"I look forward to working on nonpartisan solutions to the problems facing the American people."

+Coming two weeks after the violent assault on the Capitol building by enraged Trump supporters trying to stop the certification of Biden's win, the inaugural festivities were accompanied by unprecedented security measures.

-WASHINGTON — The riot control force began to muster around 8 p.m.
+The riot control force began to muster around 8 p.m.
 Tuesday.
-Hundreds of National Guard members carrying big, clear protective shields and helmets climbed out of buses parked outside a security perimeter roughly 400 yards from a stage where Democrat Joe Biden would take the presidential oath of office 15 hours later.
+Hundreds of National Guard members carrying big, clear protective shields and helmets climbed out of buses parked outside a security perimeter roughly 400 yards from a stage where Biden would take the presidential oath of office 15 hours later.

 The brightly lit stage, festively adorned with American flags, stood in contrast to the grim gathering of troops on a darkened side street nearby.
 The juxtaposition told the story of the nation's 59th presidential inauguration.
 The deadly Jan.
 6 attack on the Capitol by a mob incited by Biden's defeated opponent, Republican Donald Trump, guaranteed one thing.
 An atmosphere of war would suck much of the joy from a traditionally happy event that was already subdued by the huge death toll of COVID-19.